 National Academy of Education/Spencer Dissertation Fellowship Program

 - The NAEd held an online webinar for our fellowship applicants in September 2014.
-If you would like to hear a recording of the event, please click the link in the previous sentence.
 While this was for 2014 fellowship applicants, most information, particularly about the fellowship application process, is still relevant; if you have the opportunity, please feel free to watch it.
 Upon clicking on the above link, please wait a minute (or longer depending on your internet speed) for the audio and video to load.
 The webinar is approximately one hour long.
 If you are unable to view the webinar, you can read a transcript online.